 The Government requires that any energy price support provided to some businesses is passed on to domestic and microbusiness consumers in certain circumstances.

 In the Energy Prices Act 2022, the Government requires that any energy price support provided to some businesses is passed on to domestic and microbusiness consumers in certain circumstances.
-(See Government guidance).
-This requirement will apply to some heat networks suppliers that receive support from the Energy Bill Relief Scheme (EBRS).
+(See guidance).
+This requirement will apply to some heat networks suppliers that receive support from the Energy Bill Relief Scheme (EBRS) which provides support for energy usage from 1 October 2022 to 31 March 2023.
+It also applies to some heat networks that apply for support through the Energy Bills Discount Scheme (EBDS) for energy usage from 1 April 2023 to 31 March 2024.

 Regulations have been put in place for heat network suppliers: